-Many auto accident victims make mistakes after the crash and when filing a claim for compensation with the negligent driver’s insurance company.
+Many car accident victims make mistakes after the crash and when filing a claim for compensation with the negligent driver’s insurance company.
 If you were injured in a wreck that was not your fault, it’s important to avoid making errors that can hurt your right to compensation for your injuries.
-Liability in accident injuries

-Don’t Make These Mistakes After Your Car Accident
+Don’t Make These Mistakes After Your Rhode Island Car Accident

 After your car accident, not all mistakes will hurt your claim.
 However, some errors can significantly weaken your case and make it harder for your attorney to negotiate a settlement for the full amount you deserve.
-Here are some costly mistakes to avoid, if possible:
+Here are some costly mistakes to avoid presented by our Rhode Island car accident lawyer.

 Not contacting the police.